EasyPost/examples/README.md

   - `fixtures` holds all of the test data used as fixtures in our client library test suites
   - `guides` holds all the code snippets that populate on our guides page.
 Each language will have its own subdirectory
   - `responses` holds all of the associated responses for our example snippets found in the `docs` directory that will give you a good idea of what to expect back from the EasyPost API
 - `community` holds code snippets contributed from the community.
-These may include custom workflows, how to integrate EasyPost with other software, etc
+These may include custom workflows, how to integrate EasyPost with other software, etc. These are **unofficial** and **not supported or maintained by EasyPost**.

 ## Usage